-As stated in the Core Standards, if a state association confirms that a local or commercial association is not compliant with the mandatory Core Standards, that local or commercial association’s charter as a member board of the NATIONAL ASSOCIATION OF REALTORS® will be revoked.
+As stated in the Core Standards, if a state association confirms that a local or commercial association is not compliant with the mandatory Core Standards, that local or commercial association’s charter as a member board of the NATIONAL ASSOCIATION OF REALTORS® may be revoked.
 However, no association will lose its charter without first being given an opportunity to appear before a hearing panel of the NAR Association Executives Committee to show cause why the association’s charter status as a member board should not be revoked.
 In such cases, the panel’s recommendation will be reported to the NAR Board of Directors for final action.
 If a local or commercial association does not challenge the state’s conclusion that the local or commercial association did not meet the Core Standards, the fact that the association’s charter is being revoked will be included in the NAR Board of Directors consent agenda.

 State associations, using the online Core Standards compliance certification system, will annually provide NAR with the names of the local or commercial associations that met the Core Standards requirements.
 December 31st is the final deadline for local or commercial associations to submit their certification form to the state association.
 After that date, local or commercial association’s access to their form will be terminated barring a special request from a state association to provide additional access.
 State associations have until January 30 to certify their local or commercial associations’ compliance status to NAR.
 State associations will communicate issues of local or commercial association non-compliance through an online form.
 The state’s form will be shared with NAR and subsequently the local or commercial association and hearing panel (if a hearing is requested).
 A “letter of warning” will be sent to the chief staff and officers of every association that is not compliant with the Core Standards by February 1.
 The “letter of warning” creates a permanent record of the association’s noncompliance with the Core Standards and sends a message that conveys the severity and potential consequences of noncompliance.
 The letter will be maintained in NAR and state association files, as further consequences will be imposed for repeat offenders the following cycle.
 The "letter of warning" will also provide associations with the opportunity to request a hearing.

 Any association that the state association determines is not compliant with the Core Standards will be subject to charter revocation.
 NAR will notify those associations and inform them that the charter revocation process has begun.
 If the local or commercial association has reason to believe its charter should not be revoked and chooses to appeal the state association’s conclusion, it has until February 28 to file a written challenge to the state association’s determination with NAR.